stevedonovan/gentle-intro/2-structs-enums-lifetimes.md

 struct has a string field, and needs to provide slices, then it could keep indices and have a method to generate the actual slices.

 ## Traits

 Please note that Rust does not spell `struct` _class_.
 The keyword `class` in other languages is so overloaded with meaning that it effectively shuts down original thinking.

 Let's put it like this: Rust structs cannot _inherit_ from other structs; they are all unique types.
 There is no _sub-typing_.
+They are dumb data.

 So how _does_ one establish relationships between types?
 This is where _traits_ come in.

 `rustc` often talks about `implementing X trait` and so it's time to talk about traits properly.

 Here's a little example of defining a trait and _implementing_ it for a particular type.